moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 bound to the CI job will have, at a minimum, these permissions to perform the job.
 The intention of declaring these permissions is to specify the **desired** permissions.
-For the job to receive these permissions, the service account assigned to the build must have been granted these permissions prior to executing the pipeline.
+For the job to receive these permissions, the service account must have been granted these permissions prior to executing the pipeline.

+If the service account does not have the permissions that are specified in the `permissions` block of the `.gitlab-ci.yml` file then the pipeline with fail with an error indicating that the service account does not have specified permissions.

-These permissions will be encoded into an ephemeral job token that will be digitally signed to ensure authenticity and detect tampering.
-The digital signature algorithm will use a public/private key pair with a minimum of SHA256 for computing the digest.
-Since this is a CPU-intensive operation, we will need to choose an algorithm that balances security and performance given the volume of CI jobs.
+These permissions will be encoded into an ephemeral job token that will be digitally signed to ensure authenticity and to detect tampering.
+The digital signature algorithm will use a public/private key pair with a minimum of SHA-256 for computing the digest.

 When an API receives the `CI_JOB_TOKEN`, it will verify the token's digital signature and honor the API request according to the permissions defined in the